 red spots on the skin (not related to herpes or chickenpox);

-bloody diarrhea, vomiting;
+stomach pain, bloody diarrhea, vomiting; or

-Less serious valacyclovir side effects may include:
+Common valacyclovir side effects may include:

 nausea, stomach pain;